-We are working with a $10M B2B tech company that is looking to get to the next level of accelerated, predictable and sustainable revenue growth.
+A $10M B2B tech company is looking to get to the next level of accelerated, predictable and sustainable revenue growth.
 The company has been in business for over 10 years, offering a variety of managed services, support services and applications to support IT Infrastructure requirements.
 They have about 350 active clients that contribute to the companies ARR revenue base.
 The customer base is loyal with low attrition and there remains good demand for additional services resulting in a continuous pipeline for “up-sell”.

 While profitable and successful, revenues are down y/y and comparable industry segment growth rates are between 12% – 15% (CAGR).
 Too many opportunities with both existing clients and new logos are not being pursued.
 There are bottlenecks.
 Most deals are sourced by the CEO and Sales, Marketing and Customer Management, lag behind best practice standards.
 There is no structured marketing and sales process and the company is finding it challenging to attract and retain good sales people.
 Recruiting, capacity planning, reporting & monitoring, client onboarding, prioritization, team collaboration are important stall points for growth/scale.

-Without the right revenue architecture for sales and marketing – an operating model for growth – that is aligned and agreed to, the company may be unable to reach the next level of sustainable revenue growth.
-Revenue Architecture Alignment is a first step for the senior team to identify the strategies, operating architecture and processes and execution programs they will need t0 better engage their customers and prospects and achieve their revenue mission.
+Without the right revenue architecture for sales and marketing – an operating model for growth – that is aligned and agreed to, the company may be unable to reach the next level of sustainable performance.
+Revenue Architecture alignment is a first step for the senior team to identify the strategies, operating architecture and processes and execution programs they will need t0 better engage their customers and prospects and achieve their revenue mission.

 The Revenue Architecture Game Plan

 Following a Revenue Architecture Diagnostic assessment, we were able to identify what the company needed to do in order to attack the market and re-ignite the growth engine.
 The company identified improvement opportunities across marketing and sales.
-The plan summary included action across each of the 9 dimensions of a Revenue Architecture:
+The plan summary included action across each of the 9 dimensions of a Revenue Architecture (summary only here):